Ransford Brempong

 Ransford Brempong (born July 22, 1981) is a former Canadian National Team member and professional basketball player for the Fraser Valley Bandits of the Canadian Elite Basketball League (CEBL).
-He currently works as the colour commentator for the team.
-He also runs WCT Hoops which is a basketball organization that offers high level training and development for athletes in high school.
-Where he continues to provide opportunities for the next generation of basketball players in BC through his Bubble24 teams.
-He also runs a primary age basketball club called 3PointBasketball where we look to cultivate the love for the game at an early age.
+He is currently the Lead Assistant Coach for the Bandits.
+Previously he was on the broadcasting team as the colour commentator for the team.
+He also runs his WCT Hoops basketball organization at the grassroots level.
+Continually providing opportunities for the next generation of basketball players in BC to reach their next level.

 Career

-Brempong played college basketball for the Western Carolina Catamounts where he was a 5yr starter.
-While at WCU he broke his conferences all time shot block record.
+Brempong played college basketball for the Western Carolina Catamounts where he was a five year starter.
+While at WCU he broke his conferences' all time shot block record.
 He then went on to play professionally and played for Matrixx Magixx and Donar (then named Hanzevast Capitals for sponsorship reasons) in the Netherlands and Bayer Giants Leverkusen and Gloria Giants Düsseldorf in Germany.

-In 2018, after being retired for 6 years Brempong joined the St. John's Edge of the National Basketball League of Canada (NBLC).
+In 2018, after being retired for six years Brempong joined the St. John's Edge of the National Basketball League of Canada (NBLC).
 He then went on to play for the Fraser Valley Bandits of the Canadian Elite Basketball League (CEBL) in 2019.

-Brempong also spent nearly 8yrs playing for the Canadian National Team.
-He first made the Jr. National Team in 2001 and eventually made his way up the ranks to the Senior Mens team where he competed for 3 summers.
-During this time Brempong had the fortune to play with and against many basketball greats such as Kobe Bryant, Dwayne Wade, Chris Paul, Dirk Nowitzki, Yao Ming, Steve Nash, Carmelo Anthony, Kelly Olynyk, and Kevin Martin.
+Brempong also spent nearly eight years playing for the Canadian National Team.
+He first made the Junior National Team in 2001 and eventually made his way up the ranks to the Senior Men's team where he competed for three summers.
+During this time Brempong had the fortune to play with and against many basketball greats such as Kobe Bryant, Dwyane Wade, Chris Paul, Dirk Nowitzki, Yao Ming, Steve Nash, Carmelo Anthony, Kelly Olynyk, and Kevin Martin.

 Personal

 Born in Winnipeg, Manitoba to parents from Ghana, west Africa.

 Brempong moved to Toronto in 1993 where he spent the rest of his elementary/high school days in Thornhill, Ontario.
-While in high school, Ransford was selected to the Toronto Star top 5 player in the greater Toronto area.
-He spent 5 yrs in North Carolina where he went to Western Carolina University.
+While in high school, Ransford was selected his senior year as a Toronto Star top-5 player in the greater Toronto area.
+He spent five years in North Carolina where he went to Western Carolina University.
 In 2012, he was in a car accident where he broke his back.
-He spent the next 4 years doing extensive rehab before being able to make a full recovery and play basketball again 6 yrs later.
+He spent the next four years doing extensive rehab before being able to make a full recovery and play basketball again six years later.
 Ransford currently lives in North Vancouver, British Columbia.
-He is married and has 3 young kids.
+He is married and has three children.